Commitment: 1 to 6 times per year, 2-3 hrs each during school hours

-This event takes place in early October and is our largest annual fundraising event.
+This event takes place in late September or early October and is our primary annual fundraising event.
 Dollars raised go directly towards programs, events, supplies, etc. to be used during the current school year.
 Students work to collect pledges/donations prior to the event day and then participate in an actual run.
 Many volunteers are needed the day of the event to tally student’s laps, keep them motivated, and hand-out popsicles.

 “Gotchas” are the standard reward that students receive for good behavior.
 Students use their “Gotchas” to buy pencils, folders, and t-shirts.
 Volunteers will help to keep a tally, non-monetary exchange in the store setting at the school.
 The Gotcha store is open before school on Thursday mornings every other week.